ripSquid/styrdokument/pm/eng/00_pm_for_pm.md

 ### 1.2 History

 Created: 2008-12-11
-Last revision: 2014-12-07
+Last revision: 2020-05-20

 ### 1.3 Revising this Memo

-In order to pass a revision of this Memo, a desicion has to be made with a qualified majority on a chapter meeting.
+In order to pass a revision of this Memo, a decision has to be made with a qualified majority on a chapter meeting.

 ## 2 Rules for Memos